chiainc/chiainc.github.io/en/tos.md

 Users shall, when signing up for a paid plan of the Service and when requested by Chia for User Information, promptly accommodate such requests and provide Chia with User Information.
 The User represents and warrants that all User information is accurate and complete at the time of registration and that the User will update User information so that it is at all times current, accurate and complete.

 ## Article 6 (Changes to User Information)
-Users shall immediately notify Chia of any changes to the information previously submitted by Users to Chia by contacting to Chia, or in any other manner Chia requests.
+Users shall immediately notify Chia of any changes to the information previously submitted by Users to Chia by contacting Chia, or in any other manner Chia requests.
 If Users fail to notify Chia pursuant to the preceding section (including delayed or inaccurate notification), Chia shall not be responsible for any losses or damages caused or alleged to have been caused by User’s failure to update or to provide current, accurate and complete information, including without limitation failed or delayed delivery of communications, notices, invoices, etc. sent by Chia to Users.

 ## Article 7 (Notice and Communication)